EllaCrane/EllaCrane.github.io/index.md

 layout: homepage
 ---

+## Goal

+My goal is to enable quantum simulation of nature using error-corrected quantum computers made of qubits, fermions, and bosons to become a reality.

 ## About Me

-Goal: quantum simulation of nature using error-corrected quantum computers made of qubits, fermions, and bosons.
-Grew up in a superposition of England and France.
-Enjoys adventures, whatever the nature.
+I grew up in a superposition of England and France, and enjoy adventures, whatever the nature.

 ## News